ShreyBiswas/GreyLiteratureClassifier/README.md

 # Grey-Literature-Classifier

 #### Notes
 - `src/scripts/workflow.ipynb` contains sample commands for each script, and can be used as a reference or to run all commands sequentially in one go.
+Alternatively, use `src/scripts/workflow.sh`.
 - It may be helpful to use `alias py='/workspace/GreyLit/venv/bin/python'` when working from the Docker container, and use this command instead of `python` below.
 - Use `pip install -r requirements.txt --extra-index-url https://pypi.nvidia.com`.
 - Make sure to install FastFit from [my modified repository](https://github.com/ShreyBiswas/fastfit) with fixes and improvements - `requirements.txt` has this set up, so install from there instead of the Pipfile.

 ### Model Levels